OCExercise/haskellbook-solutions/chapters/chapter05/README.md

 ### Type inference

-* Haskell employes [Hindley-Milner](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) type inference to save us a lot of work.
+* Haskell employs [Hindley-Milner](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) type inference to save us a lot of work.
 You've already seen a lot of this at work, and by now should have noticed we have not had to frequently (or at all at this point) supply type annotations.
     ```haskell
     ghci> f x y = x + y
     ghci> :t f